 Winner by 3%

-Dropbox rates % higher than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 9043 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Are you satisfied with your stock/equity compensation?".
+Dropbox rates % higher than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 9058 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Why do you feel undervalued and what would make you feel better about your compensation?".

-Dropbox rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7725 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "Do you look forward to interacting with your coworkers?".
+Dropbox rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7736 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Are your company's meetings effective?".

-Dropbox tied with Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7981 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What's the work pace at your company?".
+Dropbox tied with Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7988 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you have a close friend at work?" and "Is your work environment positive or negative?".

-Dropbox rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8805 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What makes you most happy at work?" and "What's going wrong and how can it be improved?".
+Dropbox rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8826 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".